openflighthpc/flight-job-script-service/api/docs/routes.md

-      "submitStdout": STRING,   # RECOMMENDED - The standard output of the underlining scheduler command "submitStderr": STRING,   # RECOMMENDED - The standard error of the underlining scheduler command "resultsDir": STRING,     # RECOMMENDED - The directory that will store the results files (excluding STDOUT/STDERR) "mergedStderr": BOOLEAN   # RECOMMENDED - Flags if the job's STDERR has been merged with STDOUT },
+      "submitStdout": STRING,   # RECOMMENDED - The standard output of the underlining scheduler command "submitStderr": STRING,   # RECOMMENDED - The standard error of the underlining scheduler command "resultsDir": STRING,     # RECOMMENDED - The directory that will store the results files (excluding STDOUT/STDERR) "mergedStderr": BOOLEAN,  # RECOMMENDED - Flags if the job's STDERR has been merged with STDOUT "interactive": BOOLEAN    # REQUIRED - Flags if the job SHOULD have an associated desktop },
     "links": {
       "self": "/v0/jobs/:id"